Gareth.T: Musical style and image

 Gareth.
 T's music is primarily categorized as R&B and pop, with strong influences from soul and hip-hop.
-He is recognized for his smooth vocal delivery, intricate melodies, and self-produced beats.
+He is recognized for his vocal delivery, melodies, and self-produced beats.
 His lyrics often delve into themes of love, relationships, self-discovery, and the realities of modern youth.
-He is particularly noted for his candid and relatable songwriting, often using everyday language to express complex emotions.

 His public image is characterized by a "boy-next-door" authenticity and a refusal to conform to conventional pop idol aesthetics, often sporting a buzzcut and casual attire.
-This approach has resonated with a younger audience, who appreciate his genuine portrayal and focus on music rather than manufactured image.

 On July 6, 2023, Gareth.
 T said on the Mill MILK program that Auto-Tune is a super important tool, and the singer's pitch is not important.
 On July 11 of the same year, Gareth.
 T posted a post on the social platform Threads listing the reasons why Cantonese songs are slow to become popular, including that "pronunciation is too important".
 Later, netizens in the LIHKG discussion area criticized Gareth.
 T for his unclear pronunciation and using Auto-Tune to cover up his lack of singing skills.